nkonev/videochat/development.md

 Congrats!
 You've just finished all the preparations.
 Happy hacking.

-Below is a just notes, some of the are't actual.
-The most usefual are ones about configuring Keyckloak and LDAP (OpenDJ).
+Below are just notes, some of the are't actual.
+The most useful are ones about configuring Keyckloak and LDAP (OpenDJ).

 # AAA